babashka/sci/README.md

 ### Dynamic Code Evaluation

-Sci supports implementation of dynamic code loading by a function hook that is invoked by sci's internal implementation of `require` in order to find and return the source code for the requested namespace.
-This passed-in function will be called with a single argument that is a hashmap with a key `:namespace` that has the symbol of the required namespace as a value.
-This function can choose to return a hashmap with the keys `:file` (containing the filename to be used in error messages) and `:source` (containing the source code text) in response and sci will evaluate that source code to satisfy the require.
+Sci supports implementation of dynamic code loading via a function hook that is invoked by sci's internal implementation of `require`.
+The job of this function is to find and return the source code for the requested namespace.
+This passed-in function will be called with a single argument that is a hashmap with a key `:namespace`.
+The value for this key will be the _symbol_ of the requested namespace.

+This function can return a hashmap with the keys `:file` (containing the filename to be used in error messages) and `:source` (containing the source code text) and sci will evaluate that source code to satisfy the require.
 Alternatively the function can return `nil` which will result in sci throwing an exception that the namespace can not be found.

-This custom function is passed into the sci context under the `:load-fn` key, thus:
+This custom function is passed into the sci context under the `:load-fn` key as shown below.

 ``` clojure
 (defn load-fn [{:keys [namespace]}]